liquibase/liquibase-test-harness/README.md

 1) Go to `src/test/resources/changelogs` and add the xml changeset for the change type you want to test.
 2) Go to `src/test/resources/expectedSQL` and add the expected generated SQL.
 You will need to add this under the database specific folder.
 Currently we only have Postgresql & MySQL folders.
+NOTE: If your changeset will generate multiple SQL statements, you should add each SQL statement as a seperate line.
+See renameTable.sql in the postgres folder for an example.
 If you would like to test another DB type, please add the requisite folder.
 3) Go to `src/test/resources/expectedSnapshot` and add the expected DB Snapshot results.
 You will need to add this under the database specific folder.
 Currently we only have Postgresql & MySQL folders.